-Over the past two decades, Dr. Hammer has headed a productive research lab in human evolutionary genetics, resulting in many published articles (approximately 130) documenting the African origin of human diversity, interbreeding between modern humans and archaic forms of the genus Homo, and genome diversity in the great apes.
-His lab was an early adopter of next generation sequencing (NGS) technology and the application of whole genome analysis in humans, and has been a key player in the Gibbon Genome Project, as well as a consortium that has analyzed the genomes of over 100 Great Apes (GAPE Project).
+Over the past two decades, Dr. Hammer has headed a productive research lab in human evolutionary genetics, resulting in over 100 published articles documenting the African origin of human diversity, interbreeding between modern humans and archaic forms of the genus Homo, and genome diversity in the great apes.
+His lab and the UAGC were early adopters of next generation sequencing (NGS) technology and the application of whole genome analysis in humans, and his lab has been a key player in the Gibbon and Baboon Genome Projects, as well as a consortium that has analyzed the genomes of over 100 Great Apes (GAPE Project).

 In the past 5 years, Dr. Hammer's research team has successfully employed NGS methods to identify molecular lesions causing neurodevelopmental disorders in undiagnosed children.
 This has led to the publication of articles identifying pathogenic variants associated with early onset epileptic encephalopathies.
 His lab is also currently pursuing studies to identify modifier genes that alter the expression of major genes and how they contribute to phenotypic heterogeneity in Mendelian disorders.

-Dr. Hammer has recently taken on the role of Co-Director of the Genomics Shared Resource at the University of Arizona Cancer Center.
+Dr. Hammer is Co-Director of the Genomics Shared Resource at the University of Arizona Cancer Center.

 Our research interests are at the intersection of three major disciplines: population genetics, human evolution and anthropology.
 Our projects generally focus on long-standing questions in human origins, the evolution of primate genomes, and the evolutionary forces influencing patterns of variability within and between human populations.
 Our research questions cover a broad range of geographic (global to local) and temporal (Pleistocene to Holocene) scales.
 While we are mainly empiricists, crafting well-designed experiments and collecting the data necessary to answer the question at hand, we have a growing interest in mining large-scale publicly available data.
 To this end, we are combining data collection and new analysis methods with modeling and the development of statistical tools.